 parenting, trust, communication, journaling, help, teens, tweens

 At Happy Ditto, we've been trying to find a product that compliments Trust Journals.
-We anxiously await our approval from Kickstarter to be able to launch something we are very excited about.
+We are overly excited to be able to add Brave Gowns to are our list of products to get donated to enhance children's spirits during a time of need!
 For a preview please check out the video!
-Our goal is to raise $11,000 to launch Brave Gowns!
 I am honestly very proud of the product, the vision and how the video feel into place.
 Everything in life happens for a reason.
 We hope to make millions of children not only communicate with adults, but to also feel BRAVE & have hope during one of the scariest times of their lives!
 CLICK HERE TO WATCH THE BRAVE GOWN VIDEO

 What is a Brave Gown?
 A Brave Gown is a gown that a child will wear when going through a treatment that scares them, a horrible shot, a spinal tap, an MRI, an x-ray, a long hospital stay or just a moment that they need to feel BRAVE!
 One of the biggest reasons kids love superheroes is the sense of control and power they have on the world.
 For superheroes, anything is possible.
 We want children in the hospital fighting even the toughest disease, to put forth their best fight and conquer what battle they're fighting.
 Whether a child's favorite superhero is Batman, Superman or Cinderella while wearing a "Brave Gown" they will believe that can take on any illness!